raghuramshankar/linux-scripts/README.md

 # linux-scripts
-A collection of linux scripts for improving productivity
+A collection of scripts for improving productivity in linux environments.